sh224wg/L2/README.md

 # WebScraper

 ## Description
 A web scraper that scrapes a website for HTML elements and outputs it into the console.
 While also considering User-Agents to perform better on certain websites which may inhibit multiple scrapes.
+The methods concerning HTML elements are public and you can through this decide if you want all the HTML scraped or specific elements, like span, images, etc.

 ## Requirements
  The module sohuld be able to scrape a URL and extract HTML elements, including p, h, li, ul, img, links, spans, tables, and metadata.